ivodolenc/nuxt-lazysizes/README.md

 ### Basic usage

-`lazysizes` does not need any configuration.
+Lazysizes does not need any configuration.
 Add the class `lazyload` to your images/iframes in combination with a `data-src` and/or `data-srcset` attribute.

 ```js
 // nuxt.config.js